Family Guy season 1: Reception

+The first season of Family Guy received mostly positive reviews.
 Ahsan Haque of IGN called the first season of Family Guy "extremely short but groundbreaking".
 Haque also named "Brian: Portrait of a Dog" and "I Never Met the Dead Man" as two of the best in the series.
 In 2008, IGN included Peter's idea of attaching a cardboard cutout of a television set around his waist from "I Never Met the Dead Man" in their list of "Peter Griffin's Top 10 Craziest Ideas".
 Later in 2009, they included Stewie's plan to freeze broccoli crops from the same episode in their list of "Stewie's Top 10 Most Diabolical Evil Plans".
 Another IGN editor, Jeremy Conrad, stated: "There aren't many shows on TV that are this sharp, or brave enough to offend everyone on the face of the planet. [...]
 If you find offensive humor funny, chances are you'll love this show."